 Balloon Sinuplasty – this is a new use of technology for patients suffering from Sinusitis.
 The procedure is minimally invasive and involves your consultant using a small flexible balloon catheter to unblock a patients sinuses.

-Nasal Septum Cauterisation – there are two approaches to Nasal Cauterisation and is mainly used for treating sores and nose bleeds.
-The first approach will use a chemical agent to treat the issue (Chemical Cauterisation).
-The second approach uses an electronic wire to reduce the bleeding in the nasal area.
+Cauterisation – Nasal Cauterisation and is mainly used for treating sores and nose bleeds.
+This may involve a chemical agent to treat the issue (Chemical Cauterisation).